TUM-I5/MolSim/submission/README.md

 **Notes:**
-Call ./MolSim with no arguments or the -h argument to get a help message about the command line arguments and what is being  returned by the executable
+Call ./MolSim with no arguments or the -h argument to get a help message about the command line arguments and what is being  returned by the executable.
+This file should probably be viewed on GitHub, as some media embeddings might not work in e.g. an IDE

 ## Report

 ### Task 2
-- Force, position and velocity were calculated according to the formulas in the lab meeting.
-For the Force calulation a simple optimization could be done such that only half of the inter-particle forces need to be calculated as $`F_{i,j} = - F_{j,i}`$
+- Force, position and velocity were calculated according to the formulas in the lab course meeting.
+For the Force calculation a simple optimization could be done such that only half of the inter-particle forces need to be calculated as $`F_{i,j} = - F_{j,i}`$
-- To gain output that can be visualised by Paraview the `VTKWriter` Class was used.
+- To gain output that can be visualized by Paraview the `VTKWriter` Class was used.
 After a call to the executable with a correctly formatted file as input, one gets a group of .vtu files of the format `out_[iteration].vtu ` as output.
-These can be loaded into Paraview and one can start the simulation according to the tutorial in the lab meeting.
+These can be loaded into Paraview and one can start the simulation according to the tutorial in the lab course meeting.
-- The command line parameters are parsed using the `getopt()` function.
-There is the -f flag, which is used to specify the filename of the Particles that are used as input, the -t flag, which is optional, but can be used to specify the end time of the simulation (the simulation always starts at time 0) and the -e flag, which is also optional and can be used to specify the step size of the simulation (of course step size and end time need to have the same time unit)
+- The command line parameters are parsed using the `getopt()` function.<br>
+  There is the `-f<string>` flag, which is used to specify the filename of the Particles that are used as input,<br>
+  the `-e<double>` flag, which is optional, but can be used to specify the end time of the simulation (the simulation always starts at time 0) and the `-t<double>` flag, which is also optional and can be used to specify the step size of the simulation <br> (of course step size and end time need to have the same time unit)

 ### Task 3
-- Using the Parameters start_time = 0, end_time = 1500 and delta_t=0.014 as well as the provided eingabe-sonne.txt as input to the programm, we get files that yield the following simulation in Paraview (using a glyph filter and colour to visualize the force):
+- Using the parameters start_time = 0, end_time = 1500 and delta_t = 0.014 as well as the provided eingabe-sonne.txt as input to the program, we get files that yield the following simulation in Paraview (using a glyph filter and color to visualize the force):

 https://github.com/Grazvy/PSEMolDyn_GroupB/assets/101070208/0a9f6b0d-07b4-4f3f-ae74-80bfd243aea1

 <br>

-- Looking at the masses of the celestial bodys in the input file yields:
+- Looking at the masses of the celestial bodyies in the input file yields:
   <br><br>
    **1. body:** xyz coordinates are 0.0 0.0 0.0 and the mass is 1.0 .
-Assuming the masses are normalized to the mass of the sun this would mean that this celestial body is the sun and has a mass of  $`1.9855×10^{30} kg`$ [^1].
+Assuming the masses are normalized to the mass of the sun, this would mean that this celestial body is the sun and has a mass of  $`1.9855×10^{30} kg`$ [^1].
 It is by far the heaviest of the four and therefore stays at the center and is almost not influenced by the forces the others exert on him.
 It is the innermost planet in the simulation that does not move.